Trump administration drops suits against law firms with ties to Democrats and other Trump foes

 Each of the firms, Trump said, had employed lawyers who had investigated or opposed him personally.
 He attempted to use the powers of the presidency to deprive the firms’ lawyers of access to federal buildings, secured classified information and meetings with federal agencies – all mainstays of Washington-based legal work.

-The firms were notified by the administration this weekend that it was dropping its appeals, according to a source familiar with the decision.
+The firms were notified by the administration this weekend that it was dropping its appeals, according to a source familiar with the decision, and the Justice Department notified the appeals court on Monday night that it and the firms wanted to have the cases dismissed.
 A Justice Department spokesperson declined to comment.

+Each of the four law firms in turn cheered their win, while criticizing the Trump administration attempting to chill their clients’ choices of who would represent challenges in court and behind the scenes opposite the federal government.

+“The government’s decision to dismiss its appeal is clearly the right one,” Wilmer Hale, the largest of the four firms, said in a statement Monday night.

 The administration was appealing its court losses and had been delaying proceedings from moving forward at the US DC Circuit Court of Appeals.
 Filings were due beginning later this week.